palmtop/statusok/README.md

+---
+**NOTE**

+This is a fork from sanathp/statusok, so all credit belongs there.
+I just added some minor email notification features and updated dependencies to build again.

+---

 # StatusOK

 Monitor your Website and APIs from your computer.Get notified through Slack or E-mail when your server is down or response time is more than expected.